-Under Bayh-Dole, recipients of federal funding are required to provide notice prior to abandoning any U.S. patents or applications.
-Payment terms will vary depending on the amount to be reimbursed and Licensee's funding - e.g., if there were high IP costs pre-License, Licensee may work out a payment schedule.
+29 Under Bayh-Dole, recipients of federal funding are required to provide notice prior to abandoning any U.S. patents or applications.

-(B) BY IMPLICATION, ESTOPPEL OR OTHERWISE, ANY GRANT OF ANY LICENSE UNDER ANY PATENTS OTHER THAN THE PATENT RIGHTS OR UNDER ANY OTHER RIGHTS OTHER THAN THE LICENSED KNOW-HOW OF LICENSOR, REGARDLESS OF WHETHER SUCH PATENTS OR OTHER RIGHTS ARE DOMINANT OR SUBORDINATE TO PATENT RIGHTS.
+Patent Costs in advance or under a reasonable direct billing arrangement with Licensor's patent counsel.
+30 Licensor will provide Licensee with documentation of the Patent Costs.
+Disclaimer of Warranties and Limitation of Liabilities EXCEPT AS OTHERWISE PROVIDED IN THIS AGREEMENT, LICENSED TECHNOLOGY IS PROVIDED BY LICENSOR WITHOUT WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE OR ANY OTHER WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.
+LICENSOR MAKES NO EXPRESS OR IMPLIED REPRESENTATION OR WARRANTY THAT USE OR COMMERCIALIZATION OF THE PATENT RIGHTS OR LICENSED PRODUCTS OR NON-PATENT TECHNOLOGY WILL NOT INFRINGE ANY PATENT, COPYRIGHT, TRADEMARK OR OTHER RIGHTS.
+EXCEPT AS OTHERWISE PROVIDED IN THE LICENSE AGREEMENT, THE LICENSE AGREEMENT DOES NOT IMPLY (A) A WARRANTY OR REPRESENTATION AS TO THE VALIDITY, ENFORCEABILITY, OR SCOPE OF ANY PATENT RIGHTS; (B) BY IMPLICATION, ESTOPPEL OR OTHERWISE, ANY GRANT OF ANY LICENSE UNDER ANY PATENTS OTHER THAN THE PATENT RIGHTS OR UNDER ANY OTHER RIGHTS OTHER THAN THE LICENSED KNOW-HOW OF LICENSOR, REGARDLESS OF WHETHER SUCH PATENTS OR OTHER RIGHTS ARE DOMINANT OR SUBORDINATE TO PATENT RIGHTS.
 IN NO EVENT WILL EITHER PARTY BE RESPONSIBLE OR LIABLE FOR ANY INDIRECT, SPECIAL, INCIDENTAL, OR CONSEQUENTIAL DAMAGES OR LOST PROFITS OR OTHER ECONOMIC LOSS OR DAMAGE REGARDLESS OF LEGAL OR EQUITABLE THEORY.
 THE ABOVE LIMITATIONS ON LIABILITY APPLY EVEN IF THE OTHER PARTY MAY HAVE BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
-29 Indemnification and Insurance30 Patent Challenges Licensee will provide written notice to Licensor at least 90 days before Licensee, or Sublicensee initiates or participates directly or indirectly in a Patent Challenge.
+31 Indemnification and Insurance 32 Patent Challenges Licensee will provide written notice to Licensor at least 90 days before Licensee, or Sublicensee initiates or participates directly or indirectly in a Patent Challenge.
 Licensee or such Sublicensee will identify all prior art and other evidence material to the Patent Challenge in such written notice.
-If Licensee or a Sublicensee participates directly or indirectly in a Patent Challenge, the following applies: (a) [Licensor has the right to terminate the License Agreement at any time (including after the termination of such Patent Challenge) upon written notice delivered to Licensee, and the License Agreement cure provisions for non-monetary breach will not apply; provided that if a Patent Challenge is initiated by a Sublicensee, Licensor will only be permitted to terminate the License Agreement if, within 30 days following receipt of notice that Sublicensee has initiated a Patent Challenge, Licensee has failed to terminate the Sublicense or Sublicensee has not vacated the Patent Challenge.]31 OR (a) Licensor will meet with Licensee and any designee of Licensee within three months after such notice from Licensee and at least semi-annually at the request of Licensee, in a good faith effort to resolve any Patent Challenge; (b) during the pendency of such action or proceeding (including any appeals), the applicable royalty rate(s) will increase to double the applicable royalty rate(s); (c) should the outcome of such action or proceeding determine that any such claim challenged by Licensee or a Sublicensee is valid, enforceable, and/or infringed by a Licensed Product, the royalty rate(s) will increase to triple the applicable royalty rate(s);
+If Licensee or a Sublicensee participates directly or indirectly in a Patent Challenge, the following applies: (a) [Licensor has the right to terminate the License Agreement at any time (including after the termination of such Patent Challenge) upon written notice delivered to Licensee, and the License Agreement cure provisions for non-monetary breach will not apply; provided that if a Patent Challenge is initiated by a Sublicensee, Licensor will only be permitted to